KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

   <figcaption>The progress is shown directly in the PR view</figcaption>
 </figure>

-For all stories involving some development, create a branch named after the story and open a pull-request from this branch to the main one.
-When sticking to [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/) conventions, the main branch is `develop`, and story branches should be start with `feature/`.
+For all stories involving development, create a branch named after the story and open a pull-request from this branch to the main one.
+When sticking to [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/) conventions, the main branch is `develop`, and story branches should start with `feature/` (some might start with `fix/` or `refactor/`).
 Then, we usually put the number of the story first, and a slug for the story goal (e.g. `feature/42-basic-teaser`).

 Opening pull-requests can be done directly on GitHub, without having to clone the project locally or even having any Git knowledge whatsoever.
 But only when there is *something to compare*.
 It means that it is not possible to open a pull-request between two identical branches.
 Bummer.

-To work around this issue, there are two options: either waiting for the story to be started by someone (with at least a commit) so there is actually something to compare, although that is not ideal as the idea would be to have it from the beginning of the sprint.
-Or one can do an empty commit like so:
+To work around this issue, there are two options: either waiting for the story to be started by someone (with at least a commit) so there is actually something to compare between the feature branch and the main branch.
+Although that is not ideal as the idea would be to have it from the beginning of the sprint so that all stories have their own PR opened directly.
+A possible workaround to this issue would be to do an empty commit like so:

 <pre class="language-git"><code># Creating the branch
 git checkout -b feature/42-basic-teaser